3 Chinese peanut soup recipes: a blood tonic, a hair tonic and a pig's trotters soup.

 Peanuts is also paired with he shou wu in hair remedies.
 A female relative of mine swears by it and her husband's hair is indeed quite black and healthy for his age.

 50g black sesame seeds

-- Wash the trotter and parboil for about 10 minutes
+Clean the pork trotter, parboil for 10 minutes

 Place the trotter, peanuts and ginger into a pot, add the water and bring to a boil